mocdk/moc_mailer/README.rst

 Examples
 --------

-In you code, instead of sending a simple mail (using phps mail), publish a message in the message queue that will ship you email.
+In you code, instead of sending a simple mail (using phps mail method), publish a message in the message queue that will ship you email.

 .. code-block:: php